 The RAX40 has two permanently attached antennas on each of its sides, toward the back.
-You can swivel these around to adjust the coverage, or to keep the router less bulky.
+You can swivel these around to adjust the coverage or to keep the router less bulky.

-On the back, you’ll find the four usual Gigabit LAN port and one Gigabit WAN port.
+On the back, you’ll find the four usual Gigabit LAN ports and one Gigabit WAN port.
 There’s no multi-gig port, so the fastest speed you can expect from the router is 1Gbps.
 There’s also a USB 3.2 Gen 1 (5Gbps) port to host a storage device.

 Mid-tier Wi-Fi specs with 160MHz channel width support

 On the inside, the Netgear RAX40 features 2×2 Wi-Fi 6 specs.
 It has the top speed on the 5GHz of 2400 Mbps (2.4Gbps) when used with 2×2 Wi-Fi 6 clients.
 Wi-Fi 5 clients will get 867 Mbps out of it.